 The best places to stay, mingle and party in Fort Lauderdale, the attitude-free LGBT boomtown just north of Miami

 The gay scene in Miami Beach may be more famous, but Fort Lauderdale’s rising queer profile is nothing to scoff at.
-Not only does it have its own gay beach and a number of gay-friendly hotels, but the Fort Lauderdale LGBT nightlife scene plays second fiddle to no one.
+Not only does it have its own gay beach and a number of gay-friendly places to stay within its extensive selection of hotels, but the Fort Lauderdale LGBT nightlife scene plays second fiddle to no one.
 While the South Beach crowd is still waiting behind velvet ropes, Fort Lauderdale is ready for action, its clubs offering attitude-free cruising (sans VIP rooms).
 And while it may not sound like a sexy observation, parking is a whole lot easier in Fort Lauderdale, too.

 Whatever kind of action you're after, you'll find it here, about a 45-minute drive from Miami.
 Fort Lauderdale caters to all kinds of gay visitors—circuit boys, leather queens, drag queens and older souls.
 Some of the city's hottest spots include Georgie's Alibi (2266 Wilton Dr, 954-565-2526), where men and women watch sports or relax on the patio; and Rosie's Bar and Grill (2449 Wilton Dr, 954-567-1320), a laid-back, indoor/outdoor bar and club.